lo6ic/cs-blog/posts/react-context-and-advanced-state-patterns.md

 - You extended your Todo app with a **global theme switcher**.

-In the next part, we’ll cover **React Routing and Navigation Patterns**, where we’ll build multi-page apps using React Router.
+In the next part, we’ll cover [React Routing and Navigation](https://christopherschedler.com/posts/react-router-and-navigation), where we’ll build multi-page apps using React Router.

 👉 If you found this helpful, follow the series, share with fellow Angular devs, and start experimenting with Context in your own apps!